essif-lab/framework/docs/essif-lab-functional-architecture.md

 -   whether or not credentials may be collected ‘on the fly’;
 -   how to choose between credentials that all satisfy a presentation request (and whether the Holder can make such choices by itself, or whether or not human interaction is required);
 -   the kinds of events and data to write to a holder-audit-log.
--   (anything else?)

 ### 3.4.
 Transaction Result Dispatcher and Issuing Policy

 The purpose of the TRD component is to state the (various, sometimes intermediary) results of transactions, by collecting data from the Business Data Stores, and creating a set of (related) statements/claims that can subsequently be issued to other parties.
-A special kind of result is the (provisioning of) a credential that its Owner already has created.
+A special kind of result is the (provisioning of) a credential that its owner already has created.

 Typically, and at any point in time, parties are capable of expressing statements about entities that they know to exist.
 They could express statements about individuals, about themselves, the state of transactions, and so on.
 We will use the term ‘**subject (of a statement of a party)**’ to refer to the entity that this party knows to exist, and about whom/which the statement has been made.